 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 Waimakariri District Council is responsible for providing and maintaining bus stops, bus shelters and seats to support the public transport system, while Environment Canterbury is responsible for managing the bus services.

-There are a number of bus services connecting Waimakariri to the city and townships.
+There are two bus services connecting the Waimakariri District to the Christchurch city and beyond.

-To get more information about these services, go to Metroinfo.co.nz or call Metroinfo on 03 366 8855.
+To get more information about these services go to Metroinfo.co.nz or call Metro on 03 366 8855.

 We recommend using a Metrocard as it will save you at least 30 per cent on your travel, plus it gives you a set price for daily and weekly travel.
 By using a Metrocard, you are paying the cheapest bus fare possible.
 It also helps speed up boarding times, which helps everyone on the bus to get to their destination on time.

 School bus services are provided by a variety of different operators under contract to the Ministry of Education.

 Routes are designed by the Ministry of Education and transport service providers decide where the safest stops are along the route.

 Contact your school to find out more about what bus services are provided.